LibertasIoT/libertas-rpi-img/README.md

 ## Power up the Pi

-**Note: The first time, you may need to allow Pi over 2 minutes to initialize, especially if you need to create and initialize the data partition on the SD card and reformat the USB drive. ****
+**Ensure the nRF52840 Dongle and USB drive are plugged in before powering up your Pi.**

-Ensure the nRF52840 Dongle and USB drive are plugged in before powering up your Pi.
+**Also, ensure the Hub's ethernet port is plugged into the local network.**

 ## Smartphone App